aninchat/theasciiconstruct/content/post/junos-vqfx-containerlab.md

 admin@leaf2# set interfaces lo0 unit 0 family inet address 192.100.100.2/32
 ```

 Configure the p2p connections between the leaf and spines, and enable OSPF for each p2p link, as well as the loopback.
-At the end of this, we can see the expected OSPF neighbors:
+At the end of this, we see the expected OSPF neighbors:

 ```
 {master:0}[edit]